chris-reigner/chris-reigner.github.io/docs/GenAI Engineering/Chapter 3 - Fine Tuning techniques/Supervised_fine_tuning.md

 - A reward model is learnt from the human feedback
 - Policy optimization: with the learned reward model, standard RM algos (PPO for instance) are used to optimize the policy which generates new behavior
 - Iterative improvement: new behaviors lead to refinement of the reward model
-PB: computationnaly expensive and unstable leading to a simpler approach: direct preference optimization -
+PB: computationally expensive and unstable leading to a simpler approach: direct preference optimization

 ### Reinforcement Learning through Human Feedback (RLHF) - A Crash Course